lixiaoyu2000/Rock-Track/README.md

 The paper is currently in the first peer review.
 We plan to open the source code when the revised manuscript is submitted, thank you for your continued attention :sparkles:.

 ## Quick Overview

+- Warm-up 🔥!
+We released [Rock-Track](https://arxiv.org/pdf/2409.11749), a 3D MOT method for multi-camera detectors based on our previous method [Poly-MOT](https://github.com/lixiaoyu2000/Poly-MOT).
+Welcome to follow.

-We propose Rock-Track, a 3D Robust Multi-Camera-Ken MOT framework with only camera input :camera:.
+- We propose Rock-Track, a 3D Robust Multi-Camera-Ken MOT framework with only camera input :camera:.
 RockTrack achieves state-of-the-art performance on the [nuScenes vision-only tracking leaderboard](https://www.nuscenes.org/tracking?externalData=no&mapData=no&modalities=Camera) with 59.1\% AMOTA and exhibits impressive real-time capabilities :rocket:.

 ## Visualization